submariner-io/submariner-website/src/content/quickstart/verify_with_discovery.md

 curl nginx.default.svc.clusterset.local:8080
 ```

-To access service in a specific cluster, prefix query with `<cluster-id>` as follows:
+To access a Service in a specific cluster, prefix the query with `<cluster-id>` as follows:

 ```bash
 curl cluster-a.nginx.default.svc.clusterset.local:8080